 - At 3 to 4 months, they hold their heads steadier when sitting with support (CDC, 4-month milestones).

-- By around 5 to 6 months, many have strong head control and can push their chest up while lying down (CDC, 6-month milestones).
+- By around 5 to 6 months, many babies have strong head control and can push their chest up while lying down (CDC, 6-month milestones).

 Key Takeaways